Policy in Catalog:

 Scheduling Your Exam

 The qualifying exam is an oral exam designed to test a student's scientific competence and ability to pursue the research project.
 The examination allows a student's advisory committee to identify any deficiencies in a student's preparation to successfully conduct and complete the degree program.
 The student begins with a 20-minute discussion or presentation of the proposed research which is followed by two rounds of questioning from the committee.
 Each committee member is given the floor for 5-10 minutes during each round.
 Questioning often starts with a committee member from the SMS, with the outside committee member and major advisor ending the questioning in each round.

 The qualifying exam will be administered by the student's advisory committee and chaired by a moderator who is not a member of the student's advisory committee.
 The moderator must be identified at least 3 weeks prior to the examination.

-Consistent with SMS procedures, the examination will be advertised in the Academic Studies Digest and is open to all faculty members.
+Consistent with SMS procedures, the examination will be advertised in the Academic Studies Digest on Tuesdays and is open to all faculty members.

 The qualifying examination milestone occurs at 18 months for an M.S. student and 30 months for a Ph.D. student.
 The exam must be completed within 6 or 12 months of the milestone date for M.S. and Ph.D. students, respectively.
 A student who fails to meet the milestone in the timeframe specified will be placed on academic probation.

 Keep in mind, the minimum elapsed time between successful completion of the qualifying examination and the final defense must be no less than six months for M.S. students and no less than one year for Ph.D. students.

 The prospectus is a formal written presentation of the proposed research.
 The prospectus is reviewed by the student's advisory committee for the appropriateness to degree sought, scientific merit, and soundness of research approach.
 The typical length of a prospectus is fifteen (15) pages.